CGI-LAB/Nonogram/README.md

 - OUTPUT_FILE is the name of output file, where all the solutions of the puzzles are written to.
 - LOG_FILE is the name of log file, where the time spent to solve each puzzle are recorded.

+Bugs may exist in the code.
+For example, the puzzle in PuzzleCannotSolve.txt cannot be solved by this version of LalaFrogKK.

-Any comments are welcome and sent to nonogram@aigames.nctu.edu.tw.
+Since no one in our lab maintains the code anymore, we may not be able to answer your questions.
+However, any comments are welcome and sent to nonogram@aigames.nctu.edu.tw.

 CGI Lab<br>
 Department of Computer Science<br>